yinkaipeng/spark/docs/timeline.md

 ### An application is not appearing in the history

-All the causes above, and
+All the causes above, and:

 - The application isn't actually starting.